June-Skeeter/-GEOB270_Lab4_2021S1-/Content/Geocoding.md

 Aggregate the data by cause of death and plot it.

 ### Question 3)
 What is the most common cause of death during an interaction with police?
-What information can you draw from this chart?
 <!-- Shootings are most common -->